Rancho Gordo logo

 Our famous bean with the velvety texture and deep bean broth.
 A favorite classic pot bean.

 Eye of the Goat have a thin skin, releasing so much flavor into the bean broth and yet they are firm enough to hold their shape during cooking.
-As you bite into each bean, you'll notice the velvety texture and wonder why you've wasted so much time with bland, commodity beans from the grocery store.
+As you bite into each bean, you'll notice the luxurious texture and wonder why you've wasted so much time with bland, commodity beans from the grocery store.

 Cooking Suggestions